The Plaster of Thought-Walls (Translated)

 Noman bhai,

-I don’t regret much at all.
-Whatever I’ve received in life,
+I don’t harbor much regret.
+What I’ve received in life,

-most of it has been a bonus.
-I wasn’t supposed to get
+most of it is bonus, really.
+I wasn’t meant to get

 so much, brother.